-In Chapter 20, you learn just how to apply the scripts to your various game components, such as the combat and inventory system.
-As for now, you might want to become familiar with the whole script concept by checking out the sample program MlsDemo, which is on this book's CD-ROM.
+In Chapter 16, you learn just how to apply the scripts to your various game components, such as the combat and inventory system.
+For now, you might want to become familiar with the whole script concept by checking out the sample program MlsDemo, which is on this book's CD-ROM.